VVinayak/INTERPOLo/README.md

-# CSE6242-project
+# Terrorism-Data-Science

-CSE 6242 course project on helping data scientists better analyse and visualize the impacts of world terrorism
+CSE 6242 course project at GeorgiaTech on helping data scientists better analyse and visualize the impacts of world terrorism

 By Cooper Colglazier, Minghan Xu, Huaiwei Sun, Eugene Kang, James Lee and Vineet Vinayak Pasupulety